rickyjcg22/sales_success_prediction/README.md

 ### Logistic Regression

 The model training begins with loading the pre-processed dataset intended for Logistic Regression model as dataframes.
-The features and target variables were segregated and split into training and test sets based on the planned proportions.
+The feature and target variables were segregated and split into training and test sets based on the planned proportions.

 The model training process was executed in the following sequence: